With ‘Dynamite,’ BTS becomes 1st S. Korean artist to top Billboard Hot 100

 But on the Hot 100, the septet had managed to go as high as fourth place with “ON,” the lead track from “7″ released in February.
 “Boy With Luv,” featuring American singer Halsey, peaked at No. 8 in April of 2019.

 With 265,000 downloads sold (among its overall first-week total of 300,000, which includes its vinyl and cassette physical versions), “Dynamite” debuts with the biggest digital sales week since Sept.
-16, 2017, when Taylor Swift’s “Look What You Made Me Do” launched with 353,000,” the Billboard report noted.
+16, 2017, when Taylor Swift’s “Look What You Made Me Do” launched with 353,000,” Billboard reported.

+According to Billboard, only 43 songs in history have achieved the rare feat of debuting at No. 1 on the Hot 100.

+BTS celebrated the victory through social media in South Korea, where it was early Tuesday when the news broke.
+It also happened to be the birthday of BTS singer Junggook.

+Big Hit Entertainment, the band’s label-management agency, also issued official statements from the band in a press release.

+“I still can’t believe it, as if I’m dreaming.
+We thank the composers who presented us with a great song.
+We believe all of our accomplishments are achieved together with ARMY,” group leader RM said.

-The feat comes on the heels of BTS bagging four VMAs — Best Pop, Best Group, Best Choregraphy and Best K-pop — on Sunday for “ON.”
+The feat comes on the heels of BTS bagging four awards at the MTV Video Music Awards (VMAs) — Best Pop, Best Group, Best Choregraphy and Best K-pop — on Sunday for “ON.”

 With “ON,” BTS became the first Asian act to win Best Pop at the VMAs, out performing other nominated heavyweights, including the Jonas Brothers, Justin Bieber, Lady Gaga with Ariana Grande and Taylor Swift.